shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

 </div>
 _Image by [NASA/JPL-Caltech/R. Hurt](https://solarsystem.nasa.gov/resources/285/the-milky-way-galaxy/)_

 There is no denying that some of the most awe-inspiring photos ever taken can be found in astrophotography.
 It is along those lines that a few years ago, I posted about my attempt at a procedurally generated [Milky Way](/Milky-Way/).
 Since then, the same methodology has been applied to [harmonograph](/Milky-Way-Meets-Harmonograph/).
-Sit tight because today, my mission is to document the journey to infinity and beyond.
+Sit tight because today, the mission is to document my journey to infinity and beyond.

 The idea is simple enough.
 Structurally, the Milky Way consists of a couple of spiral arms spinning around its center, which in turn are all made up of numerous teeny-tiny little stars.
 In the absence of any space telescope, how can we create pictures that look reasonably close to the galaxy?
-Fortunately, we have really powerful tools (namely R and tidyverse/ggplot) at our disposal.
+Fortunately, we have really powerful tools (specifically R and tidyverse/ggplot) at our disposal.
 Note that the focus here is aesthetic beauty rather than scientific accuracy.

 ## Spiral Arms